Table of Contents

 This piece of advice is really important for entrepreneurs – you need to limit how many hours per day you actually work.

-Parkinson’s Law basically says the amount of work you have to do will fill up whatever time you have available.
+Parkinson’s Law basically says the amount of work you have to do will fill up whatever available time you have.

-This simply means that if you decide to work 12 hours per day, you’ll find a way for 8 hours of actual work to take up 12 hours, or maybe more.
+This simply means that if you decide to work 12 hours per day, you’ll find a way for 8 hours of actual work to instead take up 12 hours.

-In fact, it’s more like 4 hours of actual work expanding until it takes up 12 or more hours of your day.
+In fact, it’s more like 4 hours of actual work taking 12 hours to complete.